Approach and governance

 Reflecting the significance of climate change to our business, in 2012 for the first time we engaged an independent auditor, WSP Environmental & Energy, to verify our scope 1 and 2 emissions.

-WSP completed its fifth annual verification of our GHG data in June 2017.
-Please refer to the 2016/17 greenhouse gas emissions assurance statement for the key findings.
+WSP completed its sixth annual verification of our GHG data in June 2018.
+Please refer to the 2017/18 greenhouse gas emissions assurance statement for the key findings.

 Approach to tax

-Our 2015/16 total tax contribution of £1.6bn resulted in National Grid being the 15th highest contributor of UK taxes based on the results of the Hundred Group’s 2016 Total Tax Contribution Survey; a position in line with the size of our business and capitalisation relative to other contributors to the survey.
-In 2015 we were in 13th position.
-For taxes borne we ranked 9th in 2016; in 2015 we were in 7th position.
+Our 2016/17 total tax contribution of £1.5bn resulted in National Grid being the 15th highest contributor of UK taxes based on the results of the 100 Group’s 2017 Total Tax Contribution Survey (being the most recent available) a position in line with the size of our business and capitalisation relative to other contributors to the survey.
+In 2016/17 we ranked 9th position in respect of taxes borne.

 National Grid’s contribution to the UK economy is again broader than just the taxes it pays over to and collects on behalf of HMRC.
-The Hundred Group’s 2016 Total Tax Contribution Survey ranks National Grid in 3rd place for UK capital expenditure on fixed assets, up from 5th place in 2015.
-Our economic contribution also supports a significant number of UK jobs in our supply chain.
+The 100 Group’s 2017 Total Tax Contribution Survey ranks National Grid in 3rd place for UK capital expenditure on fixed assets, retaining 3rd place from 2016.
+National Grid's economic contribution also supports a significant number of UK jobs in our supply chain.